FAQ’s (Frequently Asked Questions) About our IOP Program

 HOW MUCH DOES IT COST AND DOES INSURANCE COVER IT?

 Most insurance plans now include coverage for substance use disorder treatment and many plans cover much of the cost.
-We will determine the out-of-pocket cost for you once we have the person’s plan information.
+We will determine the out-of-pocket cost for you once we have a person’s plan information.
 If there is a large deductible, or insurance doesn’t cover the service, we can arrange flexible payment plans with our clients.

 WHAT HAPPENS DURING THE 3-HOUR SESSIONS?